- Room 111, 19 Portland Villas, Drake Circus, Plymouth, PL4 8AA

 Professional membership

-Patricia is a member of the Youth Criminology/Youth Justice network of the British Society of Criminology, the Juvenile Justice Thematic Working Group of the European Society of Criminology; the British Society of Criminology Women, Crime and Criminal Justice network and the Howard League for Penal Reform.
-She set up the Howard League Student Society at Plymouth University in 2011.
+Member of the British Society of Criminology; Member of the European Society of Criminology; Member of British Society of Criminology Youth Criminology/Youth Justice Network; Member of British Society of Criminology Women, Crime and Criminal Justice Network; Member of the Howard League for Penal Reform.
+Set up the Howard League Student Society at Plymouth University in 2011.

 Roles on external bodies